-Using a NATO plan to protect Greece against a communist invasion, a handful of junior officers led by Colonel George Papadopoulos, fearful of the upcoming election and the rise of the left, overthrow the Greek government and declare martial law, outlawing strikes, labor unions, long hair on men, mini-skirts, the peace symbol, the Beatles, Sophocles, Tolstoy, Aeschylus, Socrates, Eugene Ionesco, Sartre, Chekhov, Mark Twain, Samuel Beckett, free press,
+Using a NATO plan to protect Greece against a communist invasion, a handful of junior officers led by Colonel George Papadopoulos, fearful of the upcoming election and the rise of the left, overthrow the Greek government and declare martial law, outlawing strikes, labor unions, long hair on men, mini-skirts, the peace symbol, the Beatles, Sophocles, Tolstoy, Aeschylus, Socrates, Eugene Ionesco, Sartre, Chekhov, Mark Twain, Samuel Beckett, free

 new math and the letter Z

 During George Papandreou's eighteen month reign as prime-minister the problems between the Greek-Cypriots and the Turkish minority on the island of Cyprus come to a head.
-The island has been under British
+The island has been

 rule since 1878 and granted independence in 1960.
 There are some who want the island to unite with Greece (enosis), others who wanted to partition the Greek and Turkish Cypriots, and some who believe the two peoples could live together peacefully.
 In 1963 Archbishop Markarios (photo), the President of Cyprus, stirs up a hornets nest when he attempts to reduce the power of the Turkish minority in the Cypriot government.
 Turkey reacts with saber-rattling

-and prepares to invade the island when fighting breaks out between the two groups.
+and prepares to invade the island after fighting breaks out between the two groups.
 This is brought to an end by President Lyndon Johnson who tells the Greek ambassador: "#@%$ your Parliament and your Constitution.
 America is an elephant.
 Cyprus is a flea.
 Greece is a flea.
 If those two fleas continue itching the elephant they may just get whacked by the elephants trunk.
 Whacked good....We pay a lot of good American dollars to the Greeks, Mr. Ambassador.
-If your Prime Minister
+If your Prime

 gives me talk about Democracy, Parliament and Constitutions, he, his Parliament and his Constitution may not last very long."
 The UN sends in a peace-keeping force and the Turkish-Cypriots are sent to enclaves, instead of being spread all over the island.
 The US proposes a union of Cyprus with Greece in exchange for the Turkish-Cypriots having their own self-governing areas protected by Turkish bases.
 (Turkey would also get the island of Kastellorizo in the bargain.)
 This